 Pros of Refinancing Cons of Refinancing

-Save money on interest — possibly tens of thousands of dollars over time May not be worth it if your new interest rate isn’t significantly lower than your current
+Save money on interest — possibly thousands of dollars over time May not be worth it if your new interest rate isn’t significantly lower than your current rate

-Pay off loans faster Not intended to substantially lower your monthly payment
+May be able to pay off loans faster May not substantially lower your monthly payment

 Consolidating Law School Loans

 Debt consolidation involves taking multiple loans and combining them under one new loan with just one monthly payment.
-The main goal is to simplify your finances — not to save money in interest.
+The main goal is to simplify your finances.

-Borrowers with federal student loans may utilize a federal program called a Direct Loan Consolidation.
+Borrowers who took out federal student loans as one of the ways to pay for law school may use a federal program called a Direct Loan Consolidation.
 Your new loan’s interest rate will be the weighted average of all the old student loans’ interest rates, rounded up to the nearest eighth of a percent.
 This means your interest rate might actually be slightly higher than the rate you were paying before consolidation on some of your student loans.

 When you consolidate, you’ll also have the option to select a new repayment plan.
-The Standard plan (which spreads payments evenly over 10 years) will still be available, but consolidation can also be a first step toward other plans of action, like loan forgiveness or income-driven repayment.
+Consolidation can also be a first step toward loan forgiveness, including law school loan forgiveness.

-Private student loans cannot be consolidated using the federal program.
+Private student loans cannot be consolidated using the federal consolidation program.

 How to Consolidate